mbborromeo/instanews-nytimes/README.md

 10. Continually save and commit your work in Git (all work on a single commit should be related to one feature/improvement/fix).
 11. Once you've achieved the mandatory functional requirements, clean up your unecessary code, unclear comments, or un-needed console.logs.
 12. Check the Project 3 Requirements again to see if you have covered all the mandatory tasks.
-13. W3C Validate your HTML and CSS, and fix errors if necessary.
+13. W3C Validate your HTML and CSS syntax, and fix errors if necessary.
+14. Use HTML5 semantic tags to imply meaning and add more importance for SEO and Accessibility.
-14. Save/commit your work again, and put it aside as a version you can submit.
+15. Save/commit your work again, and put it aside as a version you can submit.
-15. If you have time, attempt some Stretch Goals from the Project Requirements.
+16. If you have time, attempt some Stretch Goals from the Project Requirements.
-16. Submit your work before the deadline, and give yourself a pat on the back.
+17. Submit your work before the deadline, and give yourself a pat on the back.

 Note: Remember you can always go back and revisit things in your own time, and you will also have a chance to re-submit before the end of the program.
 Professional Web/Software companies always release a newer version or an update, so it is a normal part of the process to not get it 100% perfect the first go, and to break things up into stages/releases focusing on mandatory functionality as a priority.